Palantir combines rapid growth with record margins – but the market has already priced in a perfect scenario

-This article examines Palantir Technologies Inc., outlining the sources of its revenue, reviewing its quarterly results, and providing a fundamental analysis of PLTR.
-It also presents expert forecasts for Palantir’s shares in 2025 and analyses their recent performance as the basis for a forward-looking forecast of Palantir Technologies Inc.’s share price in 2025.
+This article examines Palantir Technologies Inc., outlines its key revenue sources, reviews the company’s quarterly reports, and provides a fundamental analysis of PLTR.
+It also presents expert forecasts for Palantir shares in 2026 and analyses the PLTR stock performance, forming the basis for the Palantir Technologies Inc. share price forecast for 2026.

 About Palantir Technologies Inc.